databendlabs/databend/website/blog/2023-09-17-databend-weekly-111.md

 Databend offers different types of caching to enhance query performance.
 These include Query Cache, File Metadata Cache, and Data Cache.

-However, there is currently a lack of effective cache support for files located in Stage.
-If metadata cache or object cache can be provided for Parquet files in Stage, it will help enhance the performance of querying external data.
+Currently, there exists an insufficient cache support mechanism for files residing in a stage.
+Introducing metadata caching or object caching for Parquet files within a stage could significantly boost query performance when working with external data.

 ```SQL
 select * from 's3://aa/bb/cc/' (pattern => '.*.parquet')